jmettler27/Pop/README.md

 ***Pop!*** features 9 types of questions, each with unique rules and gameplay.
 In addition, a special round is available at the end of the game, as a final step to determine the winner.

+> [!WARNING]
-⚠️ It is important to note that the game is designed to be played while chatting in-person or on a VoIP application such as Discord or Zoom.
+> The game is designed to be played while chatting in-person or on a VoIP application such as Discord or Zoom.

 The game's homepage (`game_home`) displays the available rounds.
 After each round, the team with the lowest points (or a randomly selected one if there are multiple lowest-scoring teams) chooses the next round.
 The initial **"chooser"** team is randomly selected at the start of the game.